 Best Time to Visit the Capital Region USA

 If you’re a fan of fall foliage and crisp weather, plan your trip for September or October.
-The changing leaves are simply breathtaking, and the temperature is perfect for a cozy sweater or jacket.
+The changing leaves are simply breathtaking, and the temperature is perfect for a cosy sweater or jacket.

-How to Get Around the Capital Region?
+How to Road Trip Around the Capital Region?

 There are different ways to get around the Capital Region and it all depends on your specific location, destination, and preferences.